gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 from our buffer.
 The z, and w will be the default 0 and 1 respectively.

-We need tell WebGL how to convert from the clip space values we'll be setting `gl_Position` to back into pixels.
+We need tell WebGL how to convert from the clip space values we'll be setting `gl_Position` to back into pixels, often called screen space.
 To do this we call `gl.viewport`

     gl.viewport(0, 0, gl.canvas.width, gl.canvas.height);

-This tells WebGL the -1 +1 clip space maps to 0 -> gl.canvas.width for x and 0 -> gl.canvas.height
+This tells WebGL the -1 +1 clip space maps to 0 -> `gl.canvas.width` for x and 0 -> `gl.canvas.height`
 for y.
 Note the viewport settings default to the **initial** size of our canvas.
 If we never change the size of the canvas we might not need to set the viewport.